What is High disk temperature?

 If summer’s particularly hot this year, it might be the reason why your hard drive’s feeling feverish.
 When the temperature in the room is above 35°C (95°F), the disk just naturally heats up.

-Some things going on under the hood of your Mac demand too much resources.
+Some things going on under the hood of your Mac demand too many resources.
 When there are heavy apps or multiple background processes running, your disk overheats because the system’s overstrained.

-How can CleanMyMac 3 help to solve high disk temperature issue?
+How can CleanMyMac X help to solve high disk temperature issue?

-Of course, CleanMyMac 3 can’t actually cool down your disk.
-What it can do is help you decrease the load on your system, which is often related to the overheating.
-Try doing the following.
+Of course, CleanMyMac X can’t actually cool down your disk.
+What it can do is help you decrease the load on your system, which is often related to overheating.
+Try doing the following:

-Disable unnecessary login items, plugins, and launch agents with the Extensions module.
+- Disable unnecessary login items, extensions, and launch agents with the Extensions and Optimization modules.
 The fewer unused apps are running, the better.

-To use these and other modules without limitations, you’ll need the full version of CleanMyMac 3, available for purchase here.
+To use these and other modules without limitations, you’ll need the full version of CleanMyMac X, available for purchase here.